There are so many different types of records that guide us to the information about our ancestors and their lives.

 - Physical description - with no photograph, this may be the only hint of what they looked like

 - Photograph - this is a huge bonus as these applications provided the only photograph that I have of some ancestors.
 Low quality, but better than nothing.

 In microfilm form, they are available from NARA and the Family History Library in Salt Lake City.

-Online, check out:
+Online, check out these collections:

 FamilySearch - free